Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/laptopsurvey.md

 class you will be completing activities that are guided by specialized YouTube videos and live streaming sessions through either YouTube Live or Google Meet.

-We will have all of our course's laboratory and practical sessions through either YouTube Live or Google Meet.
+We will have all of our course's laboratory sessions through either YouTube Live or Google Meet.
 I will be available to answer your questions about an assignment through YouTube, Google Meet, and/or Slack.
 You will also actively participate in these sessions by, for instance, live coding with me and the other students in the course, asking questions, participating in interactive quizzes, and collaboratively working through each of the steps in the assignment.
 Please note that there are currently no student technical leaders assigned to this course and thus there may be times when you need to wait before I will be able to help by collaboration with you through YouTube or Slack.

-During the laboratory and practical sessions you will be able to pair program with me and/or the other students in the course through programs like VS Code.
+During the laboratory sessions you will be able to pair program with me and/or the other students in the course through programs like VS Code.
 I will also release a survey every week in which you can request that I make a customized YouTube video about any topic that I covered during the recently completed week.
 Through my web site and our course's GitHub repositories, every week you will have access to all the assignment sheets, reading assignments, course slides, Python source code, and any accompanying data or other materials.

 ## Encouragement for the Fall 2020 Semester